jaymcgavren/jaymcgavren.github.io/_posts/2026-05-17-using-claude-code-to-migrate-to-chezmoi.markdown

  excludesfile = ~/.gitexcludes
 ```

-Looks like it scanned the contents of my files and found some hard-coded paths that will break once everything is managed by Chezmoi.
+Looks like it scanned the contents of my files and found some hard-coded paths that will break once files are moved to the places conventional under Chezmoi.
 It's going to fix them for me!

 [Skipping a few irrelevant steps...]